kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <h3 class="h3-guide">Create AJAX with jQuery</h3>
 [jQuery](http://jquery.com "Go to the jQuery site") has always had excellent AJAX support.
 It lets you write AJAX functionality we've seen up to this point and, in most cases, with less code.

-The release of jQuery 1.5 was significant because of certain AJAX-related changes.
-It optimized jQuery's AJAX functionality to be faster but also did the following:
+The release of jQuery 1.5 was significant because of certain AJAX-related changes:

+* AJAX performed faster in jQuery.
-* bundled deferreds and promises, making AJAX's asynchronous functionality better.
+* deferreds and promises were introduced, making AJAX's asynchronous functionality better.
-* increased the functionality of the jqXHR object, adding new functionality to AJAX in jQuery.
+* the already-existing jqXHR object added new functionality to AJAX in jQuery.
 <a name="add-jquery"></a>
 <h4 class="h4-guide">Add jQuery to the project</h4>
-The core jQuery library has been added to `index.html` via the jQuery CDN. `index.html` now looks like this:
+The core jQuery library has been added to "index.html" via the jQuery CDN. "index.html" now looks like this:
 {% prism markup %}
 <!DOCTYPE html>
 <html lang="en">